castep-docs/castep-docs/docs/documentation/Molecular_Dynamics/files.md

 ####Initial cell

-The information specified in the .cell file is then output, this will include the ionic positions any user specified velocities if present, the usual pseudo-potential and k-point information, and details of any constraints.
+The information specified in the .cell file is then output.
+This will include the ionic positions, any user specified velocities if present, the usual pseudo-potential, k-point information, and details of any constraints.
 The total energy of the initial cell is then minimised, performing a finite basis set correction along the way if appropriate.